-Guayaquil, Ecuador’s biggest port, is a jumping off point to the Galapagos Islands- and a city rich with culture, historic neighborhoods, plazas, and a wide variety of sites to visit.
+Guayaquil, Ecuador’s biggest port, is a jumping off point to the Galapagos Islands- and a city rich with culture, historic neighborhoods, plazas, and a wide variety of sites to visit across the city.
 For those interested in staying in the city between legs of their journeys in Ecuador, we have 3 hotels that make the grade.
 Keep reading to find out more about hotels in Guayaquil.

 Each of the seven rooms of the hotel were decorated by the family, and showcase the culture and art of Guayaquil.
 Amenities include an outdoor pool and jacuzzi, and an enclosed garden, where you can take a break after days of exploring.

 The in-house restaurant serves fresh, flavorful Ecuadorian fare, and the spacious Thai Room offers a peaceful place to unwind before or after diner.